rontarrant/gtkDcoding/docs/_posts/2019-07-02-0049-mvc-ii-comboboxtext.md

 } // class DayComboBoxText
 ```

-Not a lot to look at here… Call the super-class constructor, `appendText()` a bunch of strings, and we’ve got a working widget.
+Not a lot to look at here...
+Call the super-class constructor, `appendText()` a bunch of strings, and we’ve got a working widget.

 Also as usual, the `doSomething()` function is just a stubby little thing that shows how the widget signal `addOnChanged()` is harnessed.
-We’ll look more closely at that signal in a bit because it does have its foibles, but right now I want to draw your attention to the initialization section where we find…
+We’ll look more closely at that signal in a bit because it does have its foibles, but right now I want to draw your attention to the initialization section where we find...

 ### The entryOn Variable